-Work package type and ref.nr DEVELOPMENT 2 Title Design and implementation of seminars and curricular pil development of related supporting learning resources and Learning E-Platform (d.OLEP) and design and implementa- labs (LeNS_labs) d distributed Open Related assumptions and risks Assumptions: 1] The main project precondition is that the bandwidth required to support the d.OLEP are in place.
-The and after the implementation phase, is that internet commission of users to access project results.
+Work package type and ref.nr DEVELOPMENT 2 Title Design and implementation of seminars and curricular pile development of related supporting learning resources and Learning E-Platform (d.OLEP) and design and implementations (LeNS_labs) d distributed Open Related assumptions and risks Assumptions: 1] The main project precondition is that the bandwidth required to support the d.OLEP are in place.
+The and after the implementation phase, is that internet commimprove in the partner countries, reducing the digital dividual number of users to access project results.
 2] The second a partners will have the possibility to travel to the locations and pilot curricular courses take place.
-3] The third assums stakeholders (companies/ consultancies/ institutions/ org willing to participate in the seminars and in the pilot curricular pilot courses take place.
-3 The third assums and curricular pilot courses take place, there are Political risks.
-Natural: threats from weather, natural disa Political: risks involving political circumstances: the participate in the seminary so political risks.
-So political risks are political risks and curricular pilot courses take place. he assumption, during munication systems will de and allowing a wider assumption is that where the seminars option is that local ganisations) will be cular courses. el to the locations where e some Natural and ster, accident, disease. ipating countries in the Description This WP is structured around four main activities: 1] Design and implementation of seminars.
+3] The third assums takeholders (companies/ consultancies/ institutions/ orgwilling to participate in the seminars and in the pilot curricular seminars and curricular pilot courses take place, there are Political risks.
+Natural: threats from weather, natural disa Political: risks involving political circumstances: the particular pilot care relatively stable political systems, so political risks. the assumption, during munication systems will de and allowing a wider assumption is that where the seminars aption is that local ganisations) will be cular courses.
+It to the locations where a some Natural and ster, accident, disease, ipating countries in the Description This WP is structured around four main activities: 1] Design and implementation of seminars.
 To design, org seminars (one for each main non-European partner).
-This together (in addition to local partners and 2 European par and representative from local companies/consultancies/a are primarily aimed at collecting the widest and most adv DfS focused on S.PSS&DE.
+This together (in addition to local partners and 2 European parand representative from local companies/consultancies/a are primarily aimed at collecting the widest and most adv DfS focused on S.PSS&DE.
 In particular they will deepen the defined in WP1 and gather insights to be used to design the Seminars will take place within the end of month 12 and, implementation of the first round of pilot courses.
-All sper recorded and video, slideshows and other learning resour available on the d.OLEP. seminars will bring rtners) local design HEIs associations.
-Seminars anced knowledge on he topics of interests he pilot courses. in any case, before the eches will be video
+All sperecorded and video, slideshows and other learning resour available on the d.OLEP. seminars will bring rtners) local design HEIs associations.
+Seminars ranced knowledge on the topics of interests the pilot courses.
+In any case, before the eches will be video